Cyril Edwards: Life

 He published over 30 journal articles and book chapters, with a particular focus on Minnesang and the Arthurian Romance.
 A number of his papers on Old High German literature were collected in the volume The Beginnings of German Literature: comparative and interdisciplinary approaches to Old High German.

 A characteristic feature of his scholarship was a concern with examining the original manuscripts of medieval texts, which led to visits to a wide range of libraries and archives in continental Europe.
 On a research trip to the Benedictine abbey of Kremsmünster in Upper Austria, he identified a previously unrecognized manuscript page (Cod.
 248) in the abbey's library as a song by the Minnesänger Heinrich von Morungen.
 This led to a series of publications on Morungen's songs, culminating in an edited volume devoted to the "Narcissus song" (MF 145,1).
-(At his death Edwards was preparing an edition and translation of a late 15th century housebook (Cod.
-264) held by the Kremsmünster Abbey.)
+At his death Edwards was preparing an edition and translation of a late 15th century housebook (Cod.
+264) held by the Kremsmünster Abbey.

 In 1994, "despite his record of committed and successful teaching and his internationally recognised distinction in research", Goldsmiths made him redundant on "thematic grounds", a move which gave rise to protests from colleagues in the UK and overseas.

-Relocating to Abingdon in 1995, he became a lecturer in German at St Peter's College and Senior Research Fellow of the university's Faculty of Medieval and Modern Languages.
+Relocating to Abingdon in 1995, he became a lecturer in German at St Peter's College, Oxford, and Senior Research Fellow of the university's Faculty of Medieval and Modern Languages.
 In the following years he published translations of four of the great narrative poems of the Middle High German classical period: Wolfram von Eschenbach's Parzival, the Nibelungenlied and Hartmann von Aue's two Arthurian romances, Erec and Iwein.
 Both the Parzival and the Nibelungenlied translations were published in the Oxford World's Classics series.

 His interests and expertise went beyond the medieval: at Oxford he also taught German Cinema, and he contributed the article on Theodor Fontane to the Dictionary of National Biography.
 His later publications include two cook books and a book of poems.
 He was also a tiddlywinks player of some standing, representing both Oxford University and England, and at one point ranked 11th in the world.

 Cyril Edwards died of a heart attack, aged 71, on 15 July 2019 in Abingdon.
 Professor Nigel Palmer wrote, "Cyril was a remarkable figure, a lovable eccentric, a fine scholar with a wide range of cultural interests who had a difficult career.
 His translations have played an important part in keeping interest in medieval German literature alive in the English-speaking world."

+His edition of the Kremsmünster housebook was completed and published by the abbey on the fifth anniversary of his death.